afurmanov/tagged_logger/README.markdown

 The *#logger()* returns some object having methods: *#debug(), #info(), #warn(), #error() and #fatal()*.
-These methods have generated on first *#logger()* call and contain only necessary code to meet rules.
+These methods have generated on first *#logger()* call and contain only necessary code to satisfy rules conditions.
-It means, for example, that if no rules defined all these methods do nothing.
-It is done for performance reasons, I like to log a lot and I do not want calls like *#logger.debug()* slowing down production code.
+It means, for example, that if no rules defined all these methods do **nothing**.
+It is done for performance reasons, I like to log a lot and I do not want calls like *#logger.debug()* to slow down production code.

 The simplest way to have a *#logger()* available everywhere without specifying any rules is:

-    TaggedLogger.init
+    TaggedLogger.rules

 No rules specified, therefore whenever you call *logger.debug()* (or alike) you actually paying for just an empty method execution.
 You may specify rules later, now you may stay focused on code you are writing.